-1 OPINION OF THE DIRECTOR
+1 OPINION OF THE DIRECTORS

-In the opinion of the director,
+In the opinion of the directors

-- (a) the financial statements set out on pages 5 to 20 are drawn up so as to give a true and fair view of the financial position of the Company as at 31 March 2017 and the financial performance, changes in equity and cash flows of the Company for the financial year covered by the financial statements; and - (b) at the date of this statement, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due.
+- (a) the financial statements as set out on pages 5 to 19 are drawn up so as to give a true and fair view of financial position of the Company as at 31 March 2017, and of the financial performance, changes in equity and and cash flows of the Company for the financial year covered by the financial statements; and - (b) at the date of this statement, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due. - (c) the observation of the auditors have been fully explained in the notes to financial statements (Note 2.2).

-2 DIRECTOR
+2 DIRECTORS

-The director of the Company in office at the date of this statement is as follows:
+The directors of the Company in office at the date of this statement are as follows: